josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🏉_vetting_is_a_game_of_engagement.md

 not a dbs. active risk mansgement sysyem.
 why are we discussing this on tv when it's a shield for ns?

+ngl as likely to be finance bros as much as china.

 notes:

 <!--